 - You need to remove the RX and TX cables when you’re uploading the sketch to your Arduino.

 - Sometimes people connect the TX from the bluetooth module to the TX of the Arduino… that’s wrong and it won’t work.
 Make sure you connect it properly, the TX into RX and the RX into the TX.

 - If the HC-05 Bluetooth Module asks for a password, It’s ’1234′.

-- Before Testing my “BlueLED” app, test if you’ve made all the connections correctly.
+- Before Testing my android app, test if you’ve made all the connections correctly.
 How you can do that?
-Simply enter numbers (’1′, ’0′) into your serial monitor and your LED should be turning on and off.
+Simply enter some messages (for example: “Random”) into your serial monitor and your DMD should display that message.